eu-digital-green-certificates/dgc-business-rules-testdata/README.md

 * a recent Node.js, with either the NPM package manager co-installed, or alternatively: [yarn](https://yarnpkg.com/)
 * the [`jq` JSON processor](https://stedolan.github.io/jq/)

-After having run this command once (succesfully, without exiting with an exit code other than 0), you can just run the validation/testing directly as follows:
+After having run this command once (succesfully, without exiting with an exit code other than 0), you run the validation, testing, and generation of HTML directly as follows:

     $ (cd tooling ; npm start)

-Validation encompasses the following:
+_Validation_ encompasses the following:
 * The JSON file of every rule is validated against [this JSON Schema](https://github.com/eu-digital-green-certificates/dgc-gateway/blob/main/src/main/resources/validation-rule.schema.json).
 * The `Logic` field of every rule is validated as a CertLogic expression, which is a format/language that's [specified here](https://github.com/ehn-dcc-development/dgc-business-rules/blob/main/certlogic/specification/README.md).
 * The specified `AffectedFields` field is checked against the fields of the DCC `payload` accessed from the `Logic` field.
 * ..._more validations and checks to follow_

-Testing means that all rules' tests are executed using the JS-implementation of CertLogic.
+_Testing_ means that all rules' tests are executed using the JS-implementation of CertLogic.
 JSON files containing tests must adhere to [this JSON Schema](./tooling/schemas/validation-rule-test.schema.json).

 All rules are also executed against every DCC found in the [DCC test data repo](https://github.com/eu-digital-green-certificates/dgc-testdata).